 Traditionally referred to as "cuts" mid try out selections will be made after the first round of try outs.
 Due to the volume of participants and the need to make decisions early in the process, the selection panel and coaches will make a first round of selections after the second try out.
-The final round of try outs will be by invitation only.
+The final rounds of try outs will be by invitation only.

-The players invited back for the second round of try outs will be posted on the WBA website in the week after the first round.
+The players invited back for the final rounds of try outs will be posted on the WBA website in the week after the Mid Try Out Cuts.

-PLEASE NOTE: After the first round of tryouts an initial "cut" or selections will be made and only selected players will be invited back for the second round.
-This means registered participants are only guaranteed a minimum of 2 sessions in the try outs.
+PLEASE NOTE: After the second round of tryouts an initial "cut" or selections will be made and only selected players will be invited back for the final rounds.
+This means registered participants are only guaranteed a minimum of 2 sessions in the try out process.